Select a location to find more products and company information relevant to you.

 Figure 1 shows the relationship between the changes in tire deflection at various inflation pressures and the durability of the tire carcass.
 With aircraft tires, an increase in deflection during operation greatly weakens the carcass.

 When a flight is done from a warmer city to a colder city, inflation pressure becomes lower at the destination due to change in ambient temperature.
-If the temperature fall of 25 deg C or more is anticipated, the pressure shall be altered by using a rule shown below, prior to the take off at the origin airport.
-The minimum required inflation pressure must be maintained always.
+If a significant temperature drop is anticipated, the pressure shall be adjusted prior to take off at the original airport, by using a rule shown below or by following the AMM recommendation.
+The minimum required inflation pressure must be maintained.

-If a "Hot Tire" is identified, the following actions should be taken:
+If an abnormal tire pressure is suspected on a hot tire, the following actions should be taken:

 Reference: Tire cooling curve